Over 96% of Santa Fe students access digital learning

 "I did tell everybody there would be bumps in the road, but not as many as I thought there would be," García told the Santa Fe school board.
 "I thought there would be far more problems."

-The district has distributed over 2,200 iPads to kindergartners and first grade students and around 9,700 laptops to students in second through 12th grades.
+The district has distributed over 2,200 iPads to kindergartners and first grade students and around 9,700 laptops to students in grades 2-12.

 But hundreds of students are still waiting for internet access so they can use the devices to connect with teachers and classmates.